hoheinzollern/foreign-ocaml/README.md

 Current limitations:

 * does not support passing higher order functions to OCaml (Haskell function serialization is not supported)
+* does not support OCaml objects and classes
 * tuple serialization limited to tuples of 2 to 5 arguments
 * no handling of garbage collection, so your program might explode